Trusts & Estate Legacy Planning

 1. We believe an estate plan should be tailored to your objectives

-We’ve said it before.
 No two clients have identical needs.
-That’s why we sit down and learn what your objectives are before we recommend ways to address your estate planning needs.
-We don’t recommend cookie-cutter solutions.
+That’s why we sit down and learn what your estate planning objectives are before we make recommendations.
 Tell us what you want to accomplish, and we’ll let your goals be the guide.

 In the case of estate planning, procrastination doesn’t pay.
-If you’ve put off the basics – such as writing a will – we’ll help you make it a priority.
-We are happy to assist you as you think through details that will power your estate plan within the context of your overarching financial strategies.
+If you’ve put off the basics – such as writing a will – we’ll help you make it a priority as a crucial piece of your overarching financial plan.

-Many people make the mistake of avoiding or postponing estate planning because they don’t believe they have enough assets to warrant it.
-We believe all our clients need basic estate planning documents to control and protect their assets regardless of income or net worth.
+Many people mistakenly avoid or delay estate planning because they believe they lack sufficient assets.
+Regardless of income or net worth, we believe all our clients need basic estate planning documents to protect their assets and manage them wisely.

 How We Can Help You with Estate Planning

-In discussing estate planning needs with clients, we focus first on your objectives and what it is you want to accomplish.
-It can be as simple as naming beneficiaries to avoid the delays of probate or leaving money to their church or favorite charity in the most tax-efficient manner.
-Sometimes the objective demands more complex planning, such as providing for a beneficiary with special needs, protecting assets from future nursing home costs, minimizing estate taxes, keeping prized or expensive heirlooms in the family, or distributing an inheritance in a timeframe that encourages responsible money management.
+When discussing your estate planning needs, we start by focusing on what it is you want to accomplish.
+These objectives can range from simply naming beneficiaries to avoid probate delays, to leaving money to a favorite charity in the most tax-efficient manner.
+Other objectives require more complex planning, such as providing for a special needs beneficiary, protecting assets from nursing home costs, minimizing estate taxes, preserving valuable family heirlooms, or responsively distributing an inheritance.

-While our financial advisors are not estate planning attorneys, they are highly knowledgeable and work with estate planning professionals to assist you.
-Our firm is dedicated to helping you get sound legal advice.
-We’ll also be quick to point out ways to avoid unnecessary legal documents and fees.
-For example, we’ll explore whether modifying the ownership or beneficiary of investment accounts could eliminate the need for a costly trust.
+While our financial advisors are not estate planning attorneys, they are well-versed in the field and work with estate planning professionals to assist you.
+Johnson Brunetti is committed to helping you get sound legal advice while also identifying ways to avoid unnecessary legal documents and fees.

 We’re Here to Provide Answers to These Common Estate Planning Questions: